swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 ## How it works

-Modifying and querying the DOM is a huge performance bottleneck and React adopts an approach that avoids that without sacrificing expressivity.
-While it present a friendly well designed Object Oriented interface, everything underneath the hood has been crafted with the eye of a pragmatic functional programmer.
+Modifying and querying the DOM is a huge performance bottleneck and React embraces an approach that eschews with without sacrificing expressivity.
+It presents a well designed Object Oriented interface, but everything underneath the hood has been crafted with the eye of a pragmatic functional programmer.
+It works by generating a virtual version of the DOM and as your application state evolves it diffs changes between the virtual DOM trees over time.
+It uses these diffs to make the minimal set of changes required on the real DOM so you don't have to

-The React Devs have been ridiculously friendly and responsive in answering many questions so I could determine an passable interface to React from ClojureScript.

 When React does a diff on the virtual DOM specified by your components there is a very critical function - `shouldComponentUpdate`.
 If this